https://www.chefspencil.com

 Suco de Graviola; Photo credit: http://blogrevistatotal.com.br

-A non alcoholic drink extremely popular in the northeast region of the country, Cajuína is made from clarified and sterilized cashew juice.
-Its amber-like color comes from the natural caramelization of the sugars of the cashew fruit.
+Cajuรญna is a non-alcoholic drink extremely popular in the country’s northeast region, made from clarified and sterilized cashew juice.
+Its beautiful amber color comes from the natural caramelization of the sugars of the cashew fruit.

-It was introduced to the other regions of the country after a song by Caetano Veloso named after this amazing drink became a national hit.
+It was introduced to other regions of the country after a song by Caetano Veloso named after this fantastic drink became a national hit.
+So if you need a break from all the alcoholic beverages served in Brazil, Cajuรญna could be just what you’re looking for.

-12. Quentão (very literally translated as Very Hot)
+12. Quentรฃo (very literally translated as Very Hot)

-The perfect blend of the strong tasting alcohol with the vast mixture of different sweet flavors is an experience in itself.
-The fact that it is served hot during the coldest season only adds to the conflictual nature of its flavor, that should be slowly savored.
-The result is, simply put, an unforgettable experience.
+Quentรฃo is a perfect blend of strong-tasting alcohol combined with different sweet flavors.
+The fact that it is served hot during the coldest season only adds to the intriguing mix of hot and cooling notes that should be slowly savored.
+The result is an unforgettable Brazilian experience.

 13. Catuaba